Somayyah/mohammed_S-htu_devops_ab_submission/README.md

 Repo on docker hub: https://hub.docker.com/r/somayyah/konsul.

 ## Continuous deployment using Rancher
 Using Rancher, we can automate our containers deployment process.
 Setting rancher is as simple as running any ther generic container.

+### Setting up Rancher
 Using **rancher:stable** docker image we can deploy rancher with the following command:

 ```
 docker run -d --restart=unless-stopped \